COVID-19 Wage Subsidy Scheme

 - On reduced hours and/or reduced pay

-- Self-declare to Revenue that you have experienced significant negative economic disruption due to COVID-19, with a minimum of 25% decline in turnover (between 14 March 2020 and 30 June 2020)
+- Self-declared to Revenue that you experienced significant negative economic disruption due to COVID-19, with a minimum of 25% decline in turnover (between 14 March 2020 and 30 June 2020)

-- Be unable to pay normal wages and normal outgoings fully
+- Been unable to pay normal wages and normal outgoings fully

 Employees must have been on your payroll on 29 February 2020, and you must have made payroll submission on their behalf to Revenue in the period from 1 February 2020 to 31 March 2020.

-Employers must not operate this scheme for employees who are making a claim for duplicate support from the DEASP (such as the COVID-19 Pandemic Unemployment Payment).
-However if your employee is already getting a payment from the DEASP such as a carers or disability payment, you can operate the scheme on their behalf.
+Employers could not operate the scheme for employees who were making a claim for duplicate support from the DEASP (such as the COVID-19 Pandemic Unemployment Payment).
+However if your employee was already getting a payment from the DEASP such as a carers or disability payment, you could operate the scheme on their behalf.

-If you re-hire employees who were previously laid off, the employee will qualify for the Subsidy scheme if their DEASP claim is ceased.
-Revenue will share data with DEASP.
-The employer does not have to cease the employment for an employee to be able to receive COVID-19 Pandemic Unemployment Payment.
-However, if an employee is receiving both COVID-19 Pandemic Unemployment Payment and the wage subsidy scheme, DEASP will cease their COVID-19 Pandemic Unemployment payment.
+If you re-hired employees who were previously laid off, the employee could qualify for the Subsidy scheme if their DEASP claim had ceased.
+Revenue shared data with DEASP.
+The employer did not have to cease the employment for an employee to be able to receive COVID-19 Pandemic Unemployment Payment.
+However, if an employee was receiving both COVID-19 Pandemic Unemployment Payment and the wage subsidy scheme, DEASP ceased their COVID-19 Pandemic Unemployment payment.

-The Temporary COVID-19 Wage Subsidy Scheme applies both to employers that top up employees’ wages and those that are not in a position to do so.
+The Temporary COVID-19 Wage Subsidy Scheme applied both to employers that top up employees’ wages and those that were not in a position to do so.

 Returning to work following maternity, adoptive leave or Parental leave or in receipt of certain DEASP benefit payments

-You can now qualify for TWSS if you were not on your employer's payroll on 29 February 2020 because you were on either:
+You could qualify for TWSS if you were not on your employer's payroll on 29 February 2020 because you were on: